 Disputes, sometimes referred to as "chargebacks", are when purchases are rejected by the credit cardholder after the purchase.
 They are important because they aren't just a drag for small business owners.
 They're also incredibly costly and happen for a number of reasons: a consumer does not recognize the charge; the goods or service provided failed to live up to expectations or were not received; or fraud.

 Regardless of the reason, when a consumer initiates a dispute, the credit or debit card charge is reversed by the card issuer and funds are deducted from the merchants' account.
-More often than not, that revenue never returns: according to the Federal Reserve, between 70 and 80 percent of dispute resolution wind up as merchant losses.
+More often than not, that revenue never returns: according to the Federal Reserve, between 70 and 80 percent of disputes wind up as merchant losses.

 Disputes are costly in other ways, too.
-Major credit card networks monitor dispute resolution activity for all their merchants; if the percentage of chargebacks to transactions (known as the "chargeback ratio") exceeds 1%, so merchants can impose fees and penalties.
+Major credit card networks monitor dispute activity for all their merchants; if the percentage of chargebacks to transactions (known as the "chargeback ratio") exceeds 1%, merchants can face fees and penalties.

 Here are five steps you can take to avoid disputes, and how to handle them when they occur:

 1. Use a consistent company name

 One of the most common causes of disputes is that a customer doesn't recognize the name of the business on the credit card statement, and calls to cancel the charge.
 This is common with a company that owns several stores with different brand names, but issues the charges through a different company name.
-To avoid disputes, make sure your "doing business name" is the same as your store name so it will appear in a logical way on card statements.
+To avoid disputes, make sure you're "doing business name" is the same as your store name so it will appear in a logical way on card statements.